puppetlabs/puppetlabs-peadm/documentation/add_replica.md

 }
 ```

-## Adding Replica to Extra Large infrastructure
+## Adding a Replica to extra large infrastructure
-In the below example, we have already have an external DB and a replica of it.
-This means that we should pass in the additional parameter of the replicas hostname.
+In the below example, we already have an external DB and a replica of it.
+This means that we should pass in the additional parameter of the replica's hostname.

 ```json
 {